californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 All of these options require that you post the bail amount on your Courtesy Violation Information Notice (a document mailed to your address 2—3 weeks after getting a ticket).

-California does not hold jury trials for cases involving traffic infractions.
+California does not hold jury trials for traffic infractions.
 You also have the right to request discovery before the commencement of the trial.
-Discovery will give you access to the notes of the law enforcement officers who issued the ticket and other documentations that may be helpful to your case.
+Discovery will give you access to the notes of the law enforcement officers who issued the ticket and other documentation that may be helpful to your case.

 During the trial, the officer will state the reasons for giving you the ticket.
 The prosecutor may also subpoena other witnesses to appear and testify.
-You, or your lawyer, can also do the same.
-Besides presenting witnesses, the court also expects you, or your lawyer, to present evidence, argue the law, and cross-examine the officer that issued the ticket as well as witnesses.
+You or your lawyer can also do the same.
+In addition to presenting witnesses, the court also expects you or your lawyer to present evidence, argue the law, and cross-examine the officer who issued the ticket and witnesses.

 How to Prepare for Traffic Court in California

 First, understand the charges brought against you.
-It will be helpful to read the California Vehicle Code and know more about the violations listed on your ticket.
+Reading the California Vehicle Code and knowing more about the violations listed on your ticket will be helpful.
 Next, prepare your defense.
-To mount an effective defense, try to recollect what you told the officer and determine what you admitted to while getting the ticket.
+To mount an effective defense, recollect what you told the officer and determine what you admitted to while getting the ticket.

-While requesting discovery, ask for the officer’s notes.
-These will contain details about how he or she determined you committed a traffic violation.
-For example, for speeding violations, the officer’s notes will provide information about the equipment used to measure your vehicle’s speed.
-By studying the instruction manual for the equipment, you will learn the limitations of the technology in order to contest the accuracy of the officer’s speed readings.
+While requesting discovery, ask for the officer's notes.
+These will contain details about how they determined you committed a traffic violation.
+For example, for speeding violations, the officer's notes will provide information about the equipment used to measure your vehicle's speed.
+By studying the instruction manual for the equipment, you will learn the limitations of the technology to contest the accuracy of the officer's speed readings.

 Along with preparing a list of questions to ask the officer and witnesses presented by the prosecutor, you should also prepare evidence you want to bring before the court.
 These could be written documents and photos taken at the location of the alleged traffic violation.

-You should also prepare your own witnesses.
+It would help if you also prepare your witnesses.
 These are usually people in your vehicle and/or in the vicinity when you were pulled over or ticketed.
 You may ask for written affidavits from such witnesses or ask the court clerk to subpoena them.

-Lastly, it helps to appear in court in a formal attire.
-Some courts regard casual attires as inappropriate and a judge may refuse to hear your case if he/she deemed that you are dressed inappropriately.
-You must also take note to address the judge as “Your Honor” and to maintain a professional demeanor while in court.
+Lastly, it helps to appear in court in formal attire.
+Some courts regard casual attire as inappropriate, and a judge may refuse to hear your case if he/she deems that you are dressed inappropriately.
+You must also address the judge as "Your Honor" and maintain a professional demeanor while in court.
 Take note of other court rules and follow them closely.
-Arrive in court early and make sure you have everything you need before the hearing commences.
+Arrive in court early and ensure you have everything before the hearing.

 How to Postpone a Traffic Court Date in California

 California allows ticketed motorists to postpone their arraignment dates in person and by phone.
-Some county Superior Court also accept requests for continuance and extension online or by mail.
-Find the contact information for the court clerk on the website of the county’s Superior Court.
-The clerk may only grant extensions if you submit the request some days before the actual court date.
+Some county Superior Court also accepts requests for continuance and extension online or by mail.
+Find the court clerk's contact information on the county's Superior Court website.
+The clerk may only grant extensions if you submit the request some days before the court date.

 To postpone a trial date, you must appear before the judge with this request before the trial date.
-You may make an appointment to see the judge online, in person, and by phone.
+You may make appointments to see the judge online, in person, or by phone.

 What Happens If You Miss a Traffic Court Date in California?

 If you miss a court date, it is important to ascertain the status of your case.
-You may find the case information online on the Case Access portal used by the county’s Superior Court.
+You may find the case information online on the Case Access portal used by the county's Superior Court.
 Alternatively, visit or call the court for this information.
 Depending on the traffic violation, the court may have a warrant out for your arrest.
-You may also be charged with a court violation for failure to appear in court.
+You may also be charged with a court violation for failure to appear.
 This may carry an additional fine.
-If the court determines the case in your absence, you may forfeit your bail money for failing to be present in court.
+If the court determines the case in your absence, you may forfeit your bail money for failure to be present.

 California Traffic Court Records